Dan has been in the HVAC industry for 23 years with experience ranging from installation and service to sales and distribution.

 Here are a few things you'll want to check before condemning the unit to the scrapyard.

-- Check all the plumbing connections coming to and from the unit.
+- Check all the plumbing connections coming to and from the unit for leaks.

 - Check to see that your T&P valve isn't the culprit.

 - Is there sweat all over the outer shell that could be dripping to the floor?

 - Is your unit new?
 This could be normal.

 If you locate the source of your leak and it seems to be a connection rather than the tank, you may be able to fix this yourself.
 Some of your connections may be threaded fittings that perhaps need a new seal.
 A simple new application of Teflon tape may be all that is needed.

 Of course, there are those pesky soldered fittings that leak, and many people aren't capable of re-soldering these parts.
 Well, rest easy, my friend.
 For those of us who hate soldering or are not capable of doing so, I introduce to you the push fitting.
 These fittings may just be the best thing since the Bite-Sized Mini-Wheat.